Berry's Creek: Course

 Berry's Creek is largely a tidal estuary, along with the Hackensack River.
 It rises at the East and West Riser Ditches in Teterboro, some of which is within the bounds of Teterboro Airport.
 The main channel of the creek runs for 4.5 mi, winding through Moonachie and Carlstadt.
 In East Rutherford, the creek forms the western boundary at Walden Marsh, of the Meadowlands Sports Complex.
 Additional portions of the creek are located in Wood-Ridge.

 Continuing under Route 3, the creek divides into the creek mainstem and Berry's Creek Canal.
 The canal was built in 1911, and runs in a straight line through East Rutherford to the Hackensack River.
 The creek mainstem enters Rutherford and then forms the boundary between Rutherford and Lyndhurst until it reaches the Hackensack.

 Watershed

 The Berry's Creek watershed is 12 mi2, which includes 1.6 mi2 of tidal waterways and marshes and 10.4 mi2 of highly-developed upland areas.
 Within the watershed are many commercial and light industrial sites, portions of the sports complex, several closed landfills, and many roads and highways.

 Walden Marsh was built in the 1980s adjacent to the sports complex, as part of environmental mitigation for flood prevention measures that were installed.
-By 2000, 30 such structures existed along the Hackensack confluence.